ITU-BDSA2024-GROUP26/Chirp/docs/report.md

 # Ethics

 ## License
-State which software license you chose for your application.

 We have chosen the standard MIT License for its simplicity and widespread use.
 The license is commonly used with the .NET, which is the main platform we are working with.

 ## LLMs, ChatGPT, CoPilot, and others